 When I asked the locals, “What they loved about Park City?” the one thing I heard over and over was that it wasn’t just a mountain town for tourists, it was a real town with a real community.
-One of the ways you can experience this feeling of community is one of the popular Park City activities Summer Night Concerts.
+This led us to one of the popular Park City activities Summer Night Concerts.

-Take a Family Bike Ride-
+Take a Family Bike Ride

 We already mentioned that you can bike along the Rail Trail, but there’s plenty of other biking spots around Park City too.
-In fact, there are over 400 miles of trail.
+In fact, there are over 400 miles of trail, from leisure trips to mountain biking.
 Much of the summer in Utah is sunny and beautiful out, making for the perfect biking weather.

-Catch a Movie at the Sundance Institute-
+Catch a Movie at the Sundance Institute

 The Sundance Institute is a non-profit organization all about discovering new independent artists.
-While there main film festival, which is one of the top in the world, is in January they have other events going on throughout the year as well.
+While the main film festival, which is one of the best in the world, is in January they have other events going on throughout the year as well.

 Explore Main St. & Do Some Shopping or Visit a local Eatery/Pub

 Main St in Park City has such a fun and energetic vibe.
 Established in the 1800’s Main St. is one of the most historic parts of this old mining town.
 You can stroll down the street and find some truly unique shops.

-Stroll Around Park Silly Sunday Market-
+Stroll Around Park Silly Sunday Market

 You’ll be able to find everything from snacks, to a beer garden, to crafts made by local artisans.
-On top of all that, the market is very kid friendly and you’ll be able to find various activities to keep them entertained.
-It’s all hosted right on Park City’s historic Main Street making it even more of a must do experience.
+On top of all that, the market is very family-friendly and you’ll be able to find various activities to keep them entertained.
+It’s all hosted right on Park City’s historic Main Street making it even more of a must-do experience.

 Enjoy Stand-up Paddle Boarding